 (7) An agent or employee completing a form under subregulation (6) must include on the form his or her name and the capacity in which he or she is engaged or employed by the licensee or permit holder.

-[Regulation 19 inserted in Gazette 17 December 1999 pp.6206-7.]
+[Regulation 19 inserted in Gazette 17 Dec 1999 p.
+6206-7.]

 19A.
 Lodgement of forms